 Watch for tomato worms.
 If you see them, use BT or Monterey Garden Insect Spray to get rid of them.
 Both are organic controls.
 Or just pull them off and get rid of them.

-Hopefully the weather continues nice and mild for the summer as it has up to this point for the most part.
+Hopefully the weather continues with cool mornings.
 Get out early and enjoy the cool of the morning and do some gardening.
 It’s a great way to start the day.

 We will be closed on The 4th of July.